dsaul/DispatchPulse-CE/README.md

 * [Projects Scheduling, and Time](#projects-scheduling-and-time)
 * [On-Call Responder](#on-call-responder)

 This release is a open source version of Dispatch Pulse that anyone can use for their own use according to the [License](https://github.com/dsaul/DispatchPulse-CE/blob/master/LICENSE.txt).
-Reselling as a service or installing for others is prohibited.
+You may not resell this software as a managed or hosted service without opening up all associated code as well.

 ### Projects Scheduling, and Time